top of page

 Vulnerability

-Vulnerability can mean many things, but here it refers to the willingness to reveal one’s weaknesses or limitations voluntarily.
+Vulnerability can mean many things, but here it refers to the willingness to voluntarily reveal one’s weaknesses or limitations.
 This can feel risky because it exposes us to potential judgment or rejection.
 When we open ourselves up, hoping for empathy, we may instead face ridicule or dismissal, so it is no surprise that many people avoid being vulnerable.
 In professional settings, admitting a lack of knowledge or skill can seem especially dangerous, as it may appear to threa

 cantensb

-Oct 282 min read
+Oct 28, 20252 min read

 Excellence